Facts about Aung Kyi

 She was again detained in May of 2003 and taken into “protective custody” as confrontations between the NLD and government supporters increased.
 Despite diplomatic pressure and international pleas for her release, the ruling military junta announced an extension of her house arrest for an indefinite period in 2006, and again in 2009.

-She was finally released 13 November 2010.
+She was finally released on November 13, 2010.
 On April 1 of 2012, the NLD announced that Aun San Suu Kyi had won a by-election and would become a member of Myanmar’s Parliament.
-Her advisor Htin Kyaw became the president in 2016, recognized as a proxy for Aung San Suu Kyi.
+Her advisor Htin Kyaw became the president in 2016, though he was recognized as a proxy for Aung San Suu Kyi herself.

 Since 2016 she has been under international pressure to solve human rights violations against Myanmar’s Rohingya Muslim population, and a number of her international peace awards have been revoked as a result), while also fending off the military forces that oppose her.